thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 - If the script is successful and its output returns some `status` and `reason` fields, these are used for the next state.
 - If the script is successful but its output contains no `status` field, then `on_error` is used.
-- If the script cannot be executed, is killed or returns a non-zero code, then the `status` and `reason` fields are determined by the `on_error` and `on_kill` handlers (or if none where provided using the default `on_error` and `on_kill` handlers).
+- If the script cannot be executed, is killed or return an error with no specific `on_exit` handler, then the `status` and `reason` fields are determined by the `on_error` and `on_kill` handlers (or if none where provided using the default `on_error` and `on_kill` handlers).
-- The fields of the JSON object extracted from the script output are injected into the command state message payload
+- If the script is successful or returns an expected exit code (i.e. one with a specific `on_exit` handler), then the fields of the JSON object extracted from the script output are injected into the command state message payload.
-  - This is done in the successful as well as the failed cases, for all the fields, except for the `status` and `reason` fields.
+  - This is done in the successful as well as the failed cases.
-  - Notably, when the script returns with a non-successful status code, the `on_error` definition trumps over any `status` and `reason` fields provided over the script stdout.
+  - If a `status` field is also provided by the message payload, then the `status` provided by the workflow definition trumps the value provided by the script.
+  - For the `reason` field, the rule is reversed: the value provided by the script trumps the `reason` provided by the workflow definition if any.

 ### Background scripts